-At month 12 the participant should complete the following assessments via web-based or postal questionnaires, depending on preference:
+At month 12, the participant should complete the following assessments via web-based or postal questionnaires, depending on preference:

 - HADS;

 - IBS-SSS;

 - EQ-5D-3L;

-- WASAS;
+- WSAS;

 - SGA;

+- ASEC.

-- ASEC;
+- Health resource use

-Resource use Participants will be sent a text and email by the CTRU to prompt completion.
-If the questionnaires have not been completed within 1 week of the reminder, two further reminders will be sent, and the hub study team will attempt to contact the participant to collect the data over the telephone.
+Participants will be sent a text and email by the CTRU to prompt completion.
+If the questionnaires have not been completed within 1 week of the reminder, further reminders will be sent, and the hub study team will attempt to contact the participant to collect the data over the telephone.

 7.11.12.
-End of Treatment (7 days post-treatment
+End of Treatment (at least 7 days post-treatment)

-- Collection of SAEs/SARs/SUSARs (7 days post treatment) - Unused study medication to be returned to central pharmacy by the participant, using prepaid envelopes provided by CTRU.
+- Collection of SAEs/SARs/SUSARs - Unused study medication to be returned to central pharmacy by the participant, using pre-paid envelopes provided by CTRU.